Skip to Content

 Kings Canyon Hwy – Photo © Sleep in the Woods

-12. Redwood National and State Parks
+13. Redwood National and State Parks

 Redwood National Park along Northern California’s coast is surprisingly underappreciated.
 Aside from the peak months of summer, the Redwood NP is usually void of large crowds or heavy traffic.
-However, winter months often make the park undesirable with cold rain and dense fog.
+Winter months often make the park undesirable with cold rain and dense fog.
 That is why the shoulder month of September is the perfect month to visit!

 Summer visitors have dissipated and the sun still lingers through the treetops a few hours longer allowing for a good amount of daylight to explore this vast park.
 Plus, September brings beautiful orange, red, and yellow fall foliage to the numerous trails and hillsides.